Coba Ruins and Everything About Visiting

 Touring Coba ruins

 You should allow at least an hour to see the site if not two and a half hours.
 Since Coba ruins are spread out in the jungle, there are bikes for rent.
 This makes for a leisurely and less sweaty way of visiting Coba.
 Most people choose renting bikes.
-They are affordable (50 pesos) and with a large selection of them, you should find one that fits you.
-If you want a tricycle taxi to drive you around, these can be rented as well (about 125 pesos and hour+tip, 200 peso beyond one hour).
+They are affordable (80 pesos) and with a large selection of them, you should find one that fits you.
+If you want a tricycle taxi to drive you around, these can be rented as well.

 Hiring a guide for touring Coba ruins